folio-org/okapi/doc/guide.md

 java -jar okapi-core/target/okapi-core-fat.jar

 ```
-It lists its PID and says it `succeeded deploying verticle`.
+It lists its PID (process ID) and says it `succeeded deploying verticle`.
 That means it is running, and listening on the default port
 which happens to be 9130.